Coroner’s Statutes and Selected Laws

 (2) Appoint a suitable individual in charge of the morgue.
 An individual appointed under this paragraph may be removed at the pleasure of the coroner.

-(a) The coroner shall keep safely in the coroner’s charge:
+–The coroner shall safely keep in the coroner’s charge:

 (1) The personal effects and property that appear to have been on or about the person at the time of death or have been found on a decedent whose body is received at the county morgue or at any other facility serving in lieu of the county morgue.